Cavity-assisted energy relaxation for quantum many-body simulations: Working principle

 We impose the following additional conditions.
-First, we require $\abs{E_{\mu\nu}}\gg\kappa$, where $\kappa$ is the cavity decay rate.
+(Condition 2) We require $\abs{E_{\mu\nu}}\gg\kappa$, where $\kappa$ is the cavity decay rate.
 Otherwise, the energy levels can not be resolved due to the line broadening, which results in heating of the quantum simulator.
-Second, for the lower energy state, $(\Gamma_\pm)_{\mu\mu}\ll\kappa$ should be satisfied, since otherwise the cavity photon can be generated without a transition, resulting in heating, e.g., through transition $\ket{\Psi_\mu,1,0}\rightarrow\ket{\Psi_\nu,0,0}$ that is allowed for $\mu<\nu$.
-Third, for a similar reason, there should be no thermal photon coming into the cavity from the environment.
+(Condition 3) For the lower energy state, $(\Gamma_\pm)_{\mu\mu}\ll\kappa$ should be satisfied, since otherwise the cavity photon can be generated without a transition, resulting in heating, e.g., through transition $\ket{\Psi_\mu,1,0}\rightarrow\ket{\Psi_\nu,0,0}$ that is allowed for $\mu<\nu$.

-As an example, we analyze in Fig.~\ref{fig:toy} the energy relaxation process of a two $s=\frac12$ spin system with Hamiltonian $H_0=B(s_1^z+s_2^z)+J\vec{s}_1\cdot\vec{s}_{2}$ and $B=2J>0$.
+As an example, we analyze in Fig.~\ref{fig:toy} the energy relaxation process of a two spin-$\frac12$ system with Hamiltonian $H_0=B(s_1^z+s_2^z)+J\vec{s}_1\cdot\vec{s}_{2}$ and $B=2J>0$.
 In this case $E_{\mu+1}-E_\mu=B$ for every $\mu$.
 The parameters are chosen as $\Delta_{\{1j,2j\}}/100=\Omega_{1j}/10=g_{\{1j,2j\}}=7\kappa$ and $\delta_{\{1,2\}}=10\kappa=B$. $\Omega_{2j}$ is chosen to be $-\Omega_{1j}$ to optimize the process. $\epsilon_z$ is taken to be zero.
-The top panel of Fig.~\ref{fig:toy}a shows the population of each energy level with respect to time and the middle and the bottom panels show, respectively, the detection rates of the photons in mode $a_1$ and $a_2$ averaged over the corresponding time bins by using the quantum trajectory method~\cite{carmichael:1993a}.
-The population, initialized in the highest energy level to show the cascade-like transition structure, eventually trapped in the ground level, during which the detection eventually ceases, indicating the completion of the relaxation.
-We show in Fig.~\ref{fig:toy}b the ground state population for various mean thermal photon number $\bar{n}$.
-As discussed before, the asymptotic fidelity decreases as $\bar{n}$ increases.
+The top panel of Fig.~\ref{fig:toy} shows the population of each energy level with respect to time and the middle and the bottom panels show, respectively, the detection rates of the photons in mode $a_1$ and $a_2$ averaged over the corresponding time bins by using the quantum trajectory method~\cite{carmichael:1993a}.
+The population, initialized in the highest energy level to show the cascade-like transition structure, eventually trapped in the ground level, during which the detection ceases, indicating the completion of the relaxation.
+An oscillatory behavior appears in Fig.~\ref{fig:toy} as the cavity photon can be reabsorbed into the atoms before leaking out of the cavity, e.g., as in the oscillation $\ket{\Psi_{\mu},0,0}\leftrightarrow\ket{\Psi_{\mu-1},1,0}$.
+Evidently, this oscillation can persist only until the cavity photon leaks out as $\ket{\Psi_{\mu-1},1,0}\rightarrow\ket{\Psi_{\mu-1},0,0}$.
+This energy-lowering process occurs successively until the population reaches the ground state.
+This cooling mechanism applies for any number of atoms $N$.